AdrianSKazi/Lofi-kit/README.md

 # Lofi-kit
-Lofi keyboard music kit made in JS
+Lofi keyboard music kit made in JS.
+Project was based on Udemy Webdev course.